BlessedRebuS/RISCV-Attacks/README.md

 As expected this type of attack is mitigated in this processor due to the **limited speculation**.
 In general, more optimized cores are more vulnerable.
 This attack actually works on C910 that allows speculative execution.

+# Control Flow Integrity: Buffer Overflow & Return Oriented Programming
+In this section It will be analyzed memory attacks such as ROP (Return Oriented Programming) with or without a Buffer Overflow entrypoint.

-# ISA Analysis
+## ISA Analysis
-## Function Calls: Callee and Caller
+### Function Calls: Callee and Caller
 In programming, the function that calls another function is the `caller` and the called function is the `callee` or `leaf function`.
 The main itself is a caller function, because It initialzies and call all the following function calls, but is also a callee because It is called at the start of the program by the **start** function.
 As the image below shows, in the [RISC-V calling convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) there are 12 integer registers (S0-S11) and 12 floating point registers (FS0-FS11) that are preserved across function calls and must be saved by the callee if they are used.
 Generally a callee performs a task or computations and returns the result to the caller, _eg: function that performs a sum_.
 A function, such as the `main()` function, can be both caller and callee.